p2r3/bf16/README.md

 If your Linux distribution is immutable (such as Fedora Atomic, Bazzite or SteamOS), you can use [Distrobox](https://distrobox.it/).

+#### Windows

+Visual Studio 2022 or later with the C++ and C development tools installed and vcpkg integration is required.

 ### Compiling
 Simply run the following commands inside a personal directory.